 It offers something for everyone.
 For the active and adventurous there is scuba and freediving exploring the depths, windsurfing and kitesurfing above the waves, and trekking, jeep and camel safaris, desert dinners, horse riding, quad biking, climbing and even sand-dune surfing in the desert.
 For the peace-seekers, there are endless days on the beach, amazing body-work therapists and healers, yoga, meditation and the silence of the desert.

-Sinai is the setting to some of the most powerful stories in many of the worlds’ holy books, and this history and energy carries through to the present day.
+Sinai is the setting to some of the most powerful stories in many of the worlds’ main religions, and this history and energy carries through to the present day.
 It is impossible to stand on top of Mount Sinai, between the church and the mosque, looking out over the expanse of mountainous desert stretching to the very horizon, and not feel moved by the devotion of the people who have protected and taken care of this sacred site that has brought hundreds of thousands of pilgrims and tourists here over the centuries.

 Dahab is home now to a wonderfully warm, welcoming mix of people; the native Bedouin sharing their home with Egyptians, Saidis, and other Arabs, as well as thousands of people from all over the world.
 People come here – and very often stay – because Dahab offers a unique blend of genuine warmth and hospitality, year-round sunshine, the wilderness and silence of the desert and the vibrantly diverse ecosystem of the ocean, creating the perfect playground and place to switch off from the stress of daily life.